 Many businesses will do a gold exchange, not just jewelry buyers.
 You can sell jewelry with different metals and stones at these shops.

 Additionally, you can sell broken or damaged pieces, and their value will not be affected.

 Exchange stores accept almost anything with precious metals.
 You can even sell gold bullion and collectible coins for cash.

 This isn’t the place to necessarily sell vintage jewelry if they aren’t a valuable material, but everything is practically fair game.

 Gold exchange stores are likely to pay you the scrap value for your gold, diamonds, silver, and platinum pieces.

 You may earn less for the quick cash sale, but upfront payment can be better than trying to find a buyer yourself.

-If you’re looking for a fast and easy way to sell your jewelry and get cash in your pocket, a “we buy gold” shop might be the way to go.
+If you’re looking for a fast and easy way to sell your jewelry and get paid ASAP, a “we buy gold” shop might be the way to go.

 - Easy and fast